Battery management system: Topologies

-Centralized BMSs are most economical, least expandable, and are plagued by a multitude of wires.
+Centralized BMSs are the most economical, least expandable, and are plagued by a multitude of wires.

 Distributed BMSs are the most expensive, simplest to install, and offer the cleanest assembly.

 Modular BMSes offer a compromise of the features and problems of the other two topologies.

 The requirements for a BMS in mobile applications (such as electric vehicles) and stationary applications (like stand-by UPSes in a server room) are quite different, especially from the space and weight constraint requirements, so the hardware and software implementations must be tailored to the specific use.
 In the case of electric or hybrid vehicles, the BMS is only a subsystem and cannot work as a stand-alone device.
 It must communicate with at least a charger (or charging infrastructure), a load, thermal management and emergency shutdown subsystems.
 Therefore, in a good vehicle design the BMS is tightly integrated with those subsystems.
-Some small mobile applications (such as medical equipment carts, motorized wheelchairs, scooters, and fork lifts) often have external charging hardware, however the on-board BMS must still have tight design integration with the external charger.
+Some small mobile applications (such as medical equipment carts, motorized wheelchairs, scooters, and forklifts) often have external charging hardware, however the on board BMS must still have tight design integration with the external charger.

 Various battery balancing methods are in use, some of them based on state of charge theory.